Refinements of the Eigenstate Thermalization Hypothesis under Local Rotational Invariance via Free Probability: A different approach for global rotational invariance: low rank HCIZ integral

 With the same strategy one can construct a $B(\bb)$ matrix which is used to compute averages of cactus diagrams.
 As deriving the exponent in (\ref{Def_W2}) allows to gain a factor $D$ at the leading order it is clearly convenient to decompose the cactus in as many leaves (cycles) as possible, noting that this decomposition is unique, and then the argument follows the same lines as for simple loops.

-The same approach can be generalised to the unitary case (see Ref.~\cite{maillard2019high}) and the leading terms of the expectations turns out to be the same for real and complex matrices.
+The same approach can be generalized to the unitary case (see Ref.~\cite{maillard2019high}) and the leading terms of the expectations turns out to be the same for real and complex matrices.

 It turns out that the low rank integral captures also the corrections with scaling $1/{D}$ smaller than the leading term for the cactus diagrams.
 At this order, however, one might expect some differences in the two universality classes.
 In fact, different factors appear in front of the expressions of the subleading corrections, beyond the one provided by the free cumulants, for products involving diagonal matrix elements in the case of orthogonal matrices.
 One example is the cactus diagram which describes the fluctuations of diagonal matrix elements: